-There is a large asylum at Madrid, and another at Lisbon, where the patients are treated with great humanity by the keepers and nurses (the friars and nuns, of a particular order); but, as yet, very little has been attempted by way of cure.
+There is a large asylum at Madrid, and another at Lisbon, where the patients are treated with great humanity by the keepers and nurses (the friars and nurs, of a particular order); but, as yet, very little has been attempted by way of cure.

-The inhabitants of catholic countries, and, in particular, the different religious orders of the catholic church, have, at all times, been attentive to the wants of the poor, and the comforts of the helpless; conforming in all respects to the first principles of the Christian faith, and the practice of the divine founder of the Christian church: but I do not find that any progress has been made in the treatment of their diseases; or that in these countries in general, lunatics, in as far as their insanity is concerned, have been considered as requiring any assistance, or, indeed, as capable of deriving any particular advantage from the healing art.
+The inhabitants of catholic countries, and, in particular, the different religious orders of the catholic church, have, at all times, been attenof the helpless; conforming in all respects to the first principles of the Christian faith, and the practice of the divine founder of the Christian church: but I do not find that any progress has been made in the treatment of their diseases; or that in these countries in general, lunatics, in as far as their insanity is concerned, have been considered as requiring any assistance, or, indeed, as capable of deriving any particular advantage from the healing art.